jcarrizalez/translator/README.md

     "table_b.002": "el mundo es todo"
 }
 ```
-`Description es-AR.json:` manual data and you must add the keys that are in default.json with the translation that applies
+`Description es-AR.json:` for user data and you must add the keys that are in default.json with the translation that applies

 en-US.json:
 ```json